foundersandcoders/hapi-auth-cookie-ws/readme.md

 server.auth.strategy(name, scheme, [mode], [options])
 ```

 If you pass `true` or `'required'`, all routes will automatically be protected by the strategy.
 If you pass `'try'`, all routes will be protected, but with their `config.auth.mode` property set to try (see *Add auth to your routes* above).
+This is a good exercise to play around with if you have some time left.